cake-tech/cakewallet-guides/index.md

 ---
 layout: home
 title: Home
+nav_order: 1
 description: "Cake Wallet Guides and Support"
+permalink: /
 ---

 # Hello!

+{: .friendly}
+Thanks for using Cake Wallet!
+Cake Wallet is open source and non-custodial.
+Thanks for supporting FOSS ❤️

 The Cake Wallet support staff want to make sure that you have an excellent user experience.
 We have staff working around the clock to respond to questions.